top of page

 12. Candle light dinner at the Beach

 Our in-house beach restaurant serves authentic Sri Lankan rice & curry.
 With your feet in the sand our two chefs organise amazing beach fire barbecues, serve the authentic local rice & curry or do the definitely best pasta in the entire region.
 Our chef worked for over 7 years in an Italian resort in the Maldives.
-Breakfast consists of various fresh tropical fruits, Sri Lankan staples such as appa or hoppers, bowl-shaped pancakes that could be enjoyed with a spicy onion sambal called lunu miris and at times self baked croissant au chocolat.
+Breakfast consists of various fresh tropical fruits, Sri Lankan staples such as hoppers, bowl-shaped pancakes that could be enjoyed with a spicy onion sambal called lunu miris and at times self baked croissant au chocolate.

 bottom of page